dmitry-t/inkscape-export-layers/README.md

 ## Requirements

 1. Make sure the 'Inkscape' program is available from the command line.
 This may not be the case if you are using flatpack installation.
-1. 'convert' must be available to export to jpeg

 ## Use with beamer